Since the start of this fundraiser, the Kushal project has progressed leaps and bounds. There have been a few twists and turns along the way too!

-Hi, I am Sujit.
+Hello, I am Sujit.
 I have started this fundraiser for Kushal to support women no matter where they come from, rich or poor, to have information and self-determination to take action for their own wellbeing during pregnancy.
-Kushal's field activities are currently in Andhra Pradesh, India where Telugu and Hindi are the main spoken languages.
+Kushal's field activities are currently in West Bengal and Andhra Pradesh, two states in India.

 A bit on my background .
 I have both medical and management qualifications and have been working in health for over two decades.
 I have helped set up many community projects in Asia and Africa that focus on sexual and reproductive health and rights, maternal health and mental health.